 I personally believe bed-sharing is a wonderful way to bond with baby and has many benefits.
 It was especially invaluable when I was breastfeeding and working outside of the home.
-That nursing and snuggle time was so precious and really strengthened and preserved the special connection my babe and I share.
+That nursing and snuggle time was so precious and strengthened and preserved the special connection between me and my son.
 However, I am aware that this is one of those issues that can make people feel attacked.
-Please know it is not my intention to tell you what is right or wrong – only you can decide what is best for your family.
+Please know it is not my intention to tell you what is right or wrong – only you can decide what is best for your individual and unique family.
 Also, don’t be hard on yourself if you tried it and didn’t like it or if you can’t do it due to medical reasons or for any other reason.
-Co-sleeping is also very beneficial and is definitely worth considering.

 Image via Fabrizio Salvetti